csc-training/geocomputing_course/materials/installations.md

 * We will install `lastools` based on [pydo's lastools Docker image](https://hub.docker.com/r/pydo/lastools).
 * We use the `projappl` disk, which is the best place for software installations.
-* Lastools is in Puhti already available, also as newer Linux-native installation.
+* Lastools is already available on Puhti, also as a newer Linux-native installation.
-* During the course we will use interactive job for doing the installation because of 50 persons doing it at the same time.
-Usually installations are done on login node.
+* During the course we will use an interactive job for doing the installation, because we will have 50 users doing it at the same time, which stresses the shared file system.
+Usually installations are done on a login node.

 :::{admonition} Change the default project and username

-* `project_200xxxx` is example project name, replace with your own CSC project name.
+* `project_200xxxx` is an example project name, replace with your own CSC project name.
-* `cscusername` is example username, replace with your username.
+* `cscusername` is an example username, replace with your username.
 :::

 * Open [Puhti web interface](https://puhti.csc.fi) and log in
 * Open Login node shell
-* During the course only, open interactive job:
+* Open an interactive job using:
 ```
 srun --reservation=geocomputing_fri --account=project_2008648 --mem=4000 --ntasks=1 --time=0:20:00 --gres=nvme:4 --pty bash -i
 ```

+:::{admonition} Normally we use `sinteractive` to start interactive jobs.
+We used the previous command in order to use our course's resource reservation.

 Make Tykky tools available
 ```
 module load tykky
 ```

-Create a new directory for the installation and make the folder **above** it to your working directory
+Create a new directory for the installation and make the folder **above** it your working directory
 ```
 mkdir -p /projappl/project_200xxxx/students/cscusername/lastools
 cd /projappl/project_200xxxx/students/cscusername
 ```

-Create the new instalaltion
+Create the new installation
 ```
 wrap-container -w /opt/LAStools docker://pydo/lastools:latest --prefix lastools
 ```

-* `-w /opt/LAStools` - where are the tools located inside the container, that should be available
+* `-w /opt/LAStools` - where the tools are located inside the container, it should be accessible
-* `docker//:pydo/lastools:latest` - the existing Docker iamge
+* `docker//:pydo/lastools:latest` - the existing Docker image
 * `--prefix lastools` - location of the new installation

 Add the location of your new installation to your PATH.
 Note that Tykky prints out the correct command for you.